Benighted: History

-Benighted was formed in Saint-Étienne, Rhône-Alpes, France, in May 1998 by vocalist Julien Truchan, guitarists Liem N'Guyen and Olivier Gabriel, drummer Fred Fayolle and bassist Chart.
-Their self-titled first album was self-released in 2000 and was a combination of death metal, black metal and grindcore.
+Benighted was formed in Saint-Étienne, Rhône-Alpes, France, in May 1998 by vocalist Julien Truchan, guitarists Liem N'Guyen and Olivier Gabriel, drummer Fred Fayolle and bassist Christophe "Chart" Charretier.
+Their self-titled debut album was released independently in 2000, and combined elements of death metal, black metal and grindcore.
 The following positive response earned the band a record deal with Adipocère Records in early 2001.
-During the 2001 recording sessions, Benighted moved towards a more technical form of death metal and released their second album, Psychose, in 2003.
+During the 2001 recording sessions, Benighted moved towards a more technical form of death metal and released their second album, Psychose, in 2002.
 For the subsequent touring, Remy Aubrespin took over on bass.